Last Updated on March 31, 2022 by Grow with Bovees

 Before getting started with the installation process, you need to make sure you decide on the best location for your new compost tumbler.

-Even though you can site your new all singing/all dancing compost bin anywhere you see fit, it can get heavy once loaded with scraps, so may be challenging to move around at a later time.
+Even though you can site your new all singing/all dancing compost bin anywhere you see fit, it can get heavy once loaded with scraps, so it may be challenging to move around at a later time.

 The ideal location, therefore, would be in close proximity to your garden or anywhere else that you will be regularly transporting material from.